-RTI (Real Time Information) was piloted during 2012/13, and began its national roll out in April 2013.
-It is now the method by which employers communicate employees’ earnings and PAYE, NICs etc, deductions to HMRC, unless an exemption from electronic filing can be claimed (see the Setting up a payroll guidance note).
+Real time information (RTI) was piloted during 2012/13, and began its national roll out in April 2013.
+It is now the method by which employers communicate employees’ earnings and PAYE and NIC, deductions to HMRC, unless an exemption from electronic filing can be claimed.
+See the Setting up a payroll guidance note.

 There was a temporary relaxation from ‘full-blown’ RTI reporting, allowing certain employers to report only on the last payday of each month.
 This relaxation only applied to existing employers who had fewer than 10 employees as at April 2014, but this relaxation expired at the end of 2015/16.
 Any new employer, regardless of how many employees they have, has to apply RTI in full, supplying real time information in respect of all payments.